Copyright 1994 - 2023 Bill's Bible Basics

 Ephesians 4:14-16, KJV

 With these verses I will conclude this article.
 I trust that you have found it informative, and I pray that it has been a blessing in your life.
 If that is the case, please consider sharing its URL link with your online friends.
-If you have a user account with Facebook, Twitter, Google+, Tumblr, etc, I would also very much appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also very much appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!
 For additional info, you may want to refer to the list of resources below which were also mentioned in this series, and which are likewise located on this very same Bill's Bible Basics website:

 Are You a Burning Ember for the Lord?